 Many restaurants are taking advantage of Foursquare and offering check-in deals and mayor rewards, which is awesome.

 Last week, a new opportunity arose for destination marketing organizations: Foursquare unveiled city badges, rewarding users for visiting numerous attractions in certain cities.
-Thus far, the badges for London, Paris and Istanbul have been rolled out.
 By visiting the corresponding links, you can get an idea of the kinds of places you’d have to visit to earn each badge.

 To discern the various locations that must be visited in order for each city’s badge to be unlocked, Foursquare looked at the tens of millions of places where people have checked in, along with tapping into the collective knowledge of Superusers.
 They’ve subsequently included well-known spots, local favorites and lots of options in between: everything from hotels, restaurants, museums, malls and more.